cyverse-archive/Donkey/doc/endpoints/misc.md

 Secured Endpoint: DELETE /secured/preferences

 This service can be used to remove a user's preferences.

+Please note that the "defaultOutputDir" and the "systemDefaultOutputDir" will still be present in the preferences after a deletion.

 Example: